danielklimov/tkm/models/unipacc/diagrams/orders.md

 Orders
 ========================

-The diagram represents how an applicant's verification request or SVP booking start the 'ordering, payment and invoicing' process.
+The diagram represents the process of applicant's 'ordering' Takamol verification services, paying for them, and receiving the invoice.

 The Diagram